kalisio/kaabah/docs/how-to-use-it/helper-commands.md

 `usage: k-swarm-prune`

-Removes the unused images and volumes on the nodes
+Removes the unused images, volumes and networks on the nodes

 ## k-swarm-info